🎉 Join our fertility webinar on the 19th of March! Register now

 Embryo Transfer

-Based on the PGT results, a healthy embryo is selected and transferred into the uterus.
-Remaining healthy embryos are cryopreserved for future use.
+Based on the results, an embryo without the relevant mutation is selected for transfer and placed in the uterus.
+Other healthy embryos can be frozen for later use.

 Step 5